 Many people have heard or read advice regarding how much water to drink a day.
 Eight glasses is a good rule of thumb, but it’s not a hard-and-fast rule.
 Depending upon activity level and climate, people may need more or less water.

 Benefits of Drinking a Gallon of Water a Day

-Does drinking a gallon of water a day sound like too much?
-Many studies suggest that people would benefit from drinking precisely this amount of water.
+Many studies suggest that people would benefit from the inktake of around a gallon of water a day.
 The trick is to sip it slowly, little by little, throughout the day.
 If this practice can be sustained over a period of time, the many benefits of drinking water are bound to become clear.

 Take a look at these 10 Benefits of Drinking a Gallon of Water a Day to see how this practice could improve your health.

 1. More Energy

 Most people deal with a lack of energy on a regular basis.
 It strikes some people in the early afternoon while others notice that their energy levels drop in the hour before lunch.
 Others simply feel tired all of the time.

 This isn’t necessarily a problem caused by lack of sleep.
 It may be that these people are all at least mildly dehydrated.
 If they tried drinking a gallon of water every day, they would likely begin to feel more energized at every hour and sleep better at night.

 When the body isn’t getting enough fluids, the brain turns on the thirst mechanism.
 This is like an early warning system that tells the body it’s time to drink water.
 An intake of a gallon a day means fewer instances of dry mouth because the body can produce saliva.
 Being sufficiently hydrated also alleviates dryness in the nose and throat because of the production of helpful mucus.
 Fluids that deal with digestion, circulation, and absorption of vitamins and minerals also are supported by drinking a gallon of water a day.